fcorti/alfresco-audit-analysis-reporting/pentaho/aaar-sparkl/README.md

 1) Clone the code from GitHub.

-2) Make sure you have a Pentaho BA Server on port 8181 and Pentaho Data Integration correctly installed.
+2) Make sure you have a Pentaho BA Server on port 8180 and Pentaho Data Integration correctly installed.

-3) Create a AAAR folder into the '<bi-server>/pentaho-solutions/system' path and put the whole files inside.
+3) Copy the aaar-sparkl folder into the '<bi-server>/pentaho-solutions/system' path and rename it AAAR.

 4) Edit 'importExport.xml' and 'ImportHandlerMimeTypeDefinitions.xml' as described here (http://fcorti.com/alfresco-audit-analysis-reporting/aaar-how-to-install/aaar-get/).

-5) Start the Pentaho BIServer using the ‘start-pentaho’ script (you can find them in the ‘biserver-ce’ folder).
-The suggestion is to install Pentaho into a different port from 8080 or 8081 used from Alfresco.
+5) Start the Pentaho BA Server using the ‘start-pentaho’ script (you can find them in the ‘biserver-ce’ folder).

 6) Please read here (http://fcorti.com/alfresco-audit-analysis-reporting/aaar-how-to-install/aaar-install/) to understand how to install and use it.